omarathon/tabula/README.markdown

 Currently, the modules that are in Tabula are:

+- web - Static content and homepage
   - coursework - Coursework Submission, the Assignment Management project that used to be [Horses for Courses](https://bugs.elab.warwick.ac.uk/browse/HFC)
   - profiles - Student Profiles
   - groups - Small Group Teaching management
   - attendance - Monitoring point management and recording
   - admin - Administration & Permissions functions
-- home - Static content and homepage
   - reports - Report generation for other modules
 - api - API-specific details

 Note: This is likely to change to being 3 modules: web, reports and api (possibly with common? commands? who knows).